-Today I dubbed the Day of the Spider Webs.
+Today, while heading to White Springs, this became The Day of the Spider Webs.
 Ugh.
 The entire morning’s hike was rather unpleasant because every 30 seconds or so I walked into those spider web things that wrap themselves across your face, neck and/or arms.
 When I’d stop to eat a snack, I’d see them draped all over my backpack, too.
 It was just so unpleasant, it kind of ruined the morning.

-Luckily things got better after that.
+Luckily, things got better after that.
 I went through Randy Madison’s little backyard camp, which was lovely.
 And then I began the Suwannee River section, which was quite beautiful.

 I intended to end the day at Little Shoals trailhead, but my shuttler couldn’t find it.
 Alas, this meant I had to hike another 1.2 miles on up to the highway on the outskirts of White Springs.
 Lots of extra steps today!